 About the School of Meteorology

 The School of Meteorology at the University of Oklahoma is the largest such program in the nation, with more than 250 undergraduate students and approximately 85 graduate students.
 The School offers studies leading to a Bachelors, Masters and Doctoral degrees in Meteorology.
-Our program lies within the relatively small College of Atmospheric and Geographic Sciences, so you will have a small college feel within a large department and university atmosphere.
-We are proud of our award winning student body as evidenced by a long list of accomplishments.
-The highlights of student awards include a recent PhD graduate receiving a Marshall Sherfield Post-Graduate Fellow—- the 1st ever in the atmospheric sciences, a undergraduate becoming a Goldwater Scholar (plus an honorable mention), a PhD candidate receiving a Bluewater Scholar and our undergraduates receiving 7 of the 23 American Meteorological Society 2015 Named Scholarships.
+Our program is part of the relatively small College of Atmospheric and Geographic Sciences, so you will have a small college feel within a large department and university atmosphere.
+We are proud of our award-winning student body, which boasts a long list of accomplishments.
+Our students frequently bring home the majority of American Meteorological Society awards (more than four times the next closest university over a four-year period) and win other national awards, such as NOAA Hollings scholarships and NSF/NASA fellowships.

 To learn about the department’s history, please read about the evolution of the School.